-Many Linux commands typed at a shell prompt are similar to the commands you would type in DOS.
+Many Linux commands you type at a shell prompt are not that different from the commands you would type either in MS-DOS or in Windows (from the MS-DOS prompt).
 In fact, some commands are identical.

-This appendix provides common commands used at the DOS prompt in Windows and their counterparts in Linux.
-Basic examples of how the command are used at the Linux shell prompt are also provided.
+What follows are some common commands used at the MS-DOS prompt in Windows 9x, and in Linux, as well as a basic example of how the command is used at the Linux shell prompt.
 Note that these commands usually have a number of options.
 To learn more about each command, read its associated man page (for example, type man ls at the shell prompt to read about the ls command).

 |Command's Purpose||MS-DOS||Linux||Basic Linux Example|